golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 {% troubleshooting %}

-## Lack of a complete cleanup on shutdown
+## Starting over with a clean slate

 {% problem /%}

-It may happen that some of Ray on Golem's components are still up after the successful completion of `ray down`.
-While it's usually not a problem in itself, you might wish to start with a clean slate on consecutive `ray up` runs.
+It may happen that something goes wrong and you might wish to start over with a clean slate.

 {% solution %}

+The first thing to do is `ray down` - it should be enough to clear the situation, sadly it isn't always the case.

-To perform a cleanup, let's first check if there are any orphaned components indeed:
+Let's first check if there are any orphaned components:
 ```bash
 ps axc | grep -v grep | grep -E 'yagna|ray-on-golem'
 ```